japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 ## Solution

-In the [Summary](#summary) section above a posted the problem of parsing a statement from Forbes Magazine regarding the status of the U.S. National Debt.
-The statement included text and numbers, and the problem was to parse the different components of the statement using regular expressions with the purpose of using the parsed data to perform other advanced tasks, say, to analyze the data and facilitate decision-making.
+In the [Summary](#summary) section above I posted the problem of parsing a statement from Forbes Magazine regarding the status of the U.S. National Debt.
+The statement included text and numbers, and the requirement was to parse the different components of the statement using regular expressions with the purpose of using the parsed data to perform other advanced tasks, say, to analyze the data and facilitate decision-making.
 It was also clarified that the purpose of this article is not to deep-dive into **AI** and **ML** concepts, but to make the reader aware of more advanced uses of **RegEx** in those applications.

-The statement is presented below:
+The statement is restated below:

 ```bash
 U.S. National Debt Expected To Approach $89 Trillion By 2029